codeequity/codeEquity/docs/ceManual.md

 which is a Kanban-style project management tool.
 GitHub's project boards are a great way to track the lifecycle of all the issues related to a project throughout the duration of the project.
-They are quick to learn, and functional enough to easily support small to medium sized projects and teams.
+They are quick to learn, and functional enough to easily support small to medium-sized projects and teams.
 GitHub has integrated their project boards with all core elements of its repository management toolkit, and provides a push-based notification system for external application integration.
 CodeEquity utilizes this notification system along with GitHub's Octokit